We are going to cover the Black Hat SEO in below points in this guide:

 This refers to the “copy and paste” content creation practice wherein across various domains and the blocks of copied content from different sources exactly match each other or look almost similar.
 This can be regarded as the worst black hat techniques because search engines prefer unique content and this is just a copy-paste of some already used content.
 It results in poor user experience.
 To avoid copies of your content, it is crucial to implement a canonical tag to indicate the original version of your article.
 This way, you can be successful to make other copies invisible for Google bots.

-This includes buying & selling of links.
+This includes link buying & selling of links.
 Manipulators send a website free product in exchange for links.
 Google strictly bans the buying and selling of links.
 They have already stated on their website that “any links intended to manipulate PageRank or a site’s SEO ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.”

 Considered as a good practice earlier, over the years 301 redirect then began to be used as a bad SEO technique.
 In case the original page has moved or changed, one can use it to send a user from a URL to another one.
 The webmasters/manipulators generally are redirecting the old site to their site.

-Another example of a sneaky redirect is practised on online movies sites.
+Another example of a sneaky redirect is practiced on online movies sites.
 When one clicks on the play to see a movie, it redirects you on all kind of sites, most of them being unrelated.

 According to Google, Some examples of sneaky redirects include: